DespairingCorgi/google-cloud-translate-translator/README.md

 0: I STRONGLY RECOMMENT NOT USING THIS CODE IF YOU HAVE TO CONSIDER THE COST. (*BECAUSE THE CREDENTIAL IS NOT FREE!!)
 1. The code requires json file named 'service_credentials.json' for which is authentcation.
 (You need your own credential)
 2. You need to fill PROJECT_ID and LOCATION value in google_translate.py
-3. Errors:
+3. Errors: \n
-   2-1: too many words: reduce UNIT variable
+   3-1: too many words: reduce UNIT variable \n
-   2-2: too many requests: increase DELAY variable
+   3-2: too many requests: increase DELAY variable \n
-   2-3: request number exceeeded: wait for 1-2 hours and retry it.
+   3-3: request number exceeeded: wait for 1-2 hours and retry it.

 Tips:
 1. The FILEPATH variable can be both absolute/relative path.